-Greg Deegan has been teaching social studies at Beachwood High School since 1996.
-In 2001 he created a Cleveland Economics class for upperclass students which became the inspiration for the Teaching Cleveland Institute.
-He is a partner in Cleveland Landmarks Press, Inc. and an author of three books on Cleveland history.
-He established and chaired the Beachwood City Schools' Differential Achievement Committee to study and address the racial achievement gap in the district.
+Greg Deegan is the Community Education director for University Circle, Inc. Prior to that, he taught social studies at Beachwood High School for 21 years.
+He is the owner of Cleveland Landmarks Press, Inc. and an author of three books on Cleveland history.
+As an teacher, he established and chaired the Beachwood City Schools' Differential Achievement Committee to study and address the racial achievement gap in the district.
 In addition, he has served as a Fellow for the Library of Congress in the American Memory Project, earned National Board for Professional Teaching Standards certification, worked as a Fulbright exchange teacher in Hungary, served on the Facing History and Ourselves National Teacher Leadership Team, and was named a Sam's Club Teacher of the Year.

-Arin Miller-Tait is Teaching Cleveland's co-director and a former teacher with ten years of classroom experience at Gilmour Academy.
-She is currently the Resource Development Coordinator for CEOs for Cities, a non-profit organization whose mission is to share information and catalyze change to improve America's cities.
-She has a BA in Urban Studies from Cleveland State University's Levin College of Urban Affairs, and an MA in education from Ursuline College.
+Arin Miller-Tait is Teaching Cleveland's co-director.
+A former teacher with ten years of classroom and administrative experience, she is currently a community and workforce education consultant specializing in curriculum development and program management.
+She also serves as program manager for University Circle Incorporated’s LEAD Program.
+Arin has a BA in Urban Studies from Cleveland State University's Levin College of Urban Affairs, and an MA in education from Ursuline College.
 She lives in Cleveland Heights with her husband Joe and their dog, Lola.

 Jennifer Forshey entered the teaching profession after nearly a decade of government service in Washington, D.C., where she worked for the White House's Office of Management and Budget as a Policy Analyst and Special Assistant to the Director.
 Missing her native Cleveland, she returned to Ohio and presently teaches social studies at Rocky River High School, where she infuses Cleveland history in her US History classes and engages her students in how best to address local problems in her AP Seminar class.
 Her teaching was recognized with a Plain Dealer Crystal Apple Award in 2011.